Interface-controlled creep in metallic glass composites: Creep simulations

 How is it possible that introducing the network phase, makes the glass more prone to creep?
 A first explanation can be found in the elastic moduli of the glass and crystal.
 While they do not differ much, the composites are less stiff than the homogeneous glass (see Fig.~\ref{fig:tensile}).
 Thus, we can infer that the composite interfaces must be weaker than the surrounding matrix.
 To understand the influence of the interface, we need to study the creep deformation in the glass and crystal phase at the atomic level.
-Figure~\ref{fig:snapshots} shows snapshots of the atomic strain in the homogeneous glass and composite structures.
+Figures~\ref{fig:snapshots}(a)-(e) shows snapshots of the atomic strain in the homogeneous glass and composite structures.
 The color coding indicates the amount of atomic strain experienced by the atoms.
 We use two different color maps for the atoms that initially belonged to the glass matrix or the B2 crystal.
-The results of this strain analysis supports the hypothesis that the crystalline phase only deforms elastically since we could not observe any dislocation activity.
-Furthermore, Fig.~\ref{fig:snapshots} reveals that the deformation is mostly localized in the interface.
+The results of this strain analysis support the hypothesis that the crystalline phase only deforms elastically since we could not observe any dislocation activity.
+Furthermore, Figs.~\ref{fig:snapshots}(b)-(e) reveal that the deformation is mostly localized in the interface.
 For very high specific interface areas ($\phi = 410\,\mathrm{\mu m}^{-1}$), almost the complete glass matrix can be considered as an interface region because of the small distance between the two interfaces.
 The pure glass, however, exhibits a homogeneous distribution of STZs without the formation of shear bands, which resembles the non-interface glass regions in the composites.
 This suggests that the glass--crystal interface can be viewed as a weak interface interphase, where the effective activation barrier for creep is lower than in the surrounding glass.
 Therefore, STZs are more easily activated in the interface than in the bulk glass.
-Thus, a closer look at the interface is warranted.
-When comparing the composites in Fig.~\ref{fig:snapshots}, it can be seen that the higher $\phi$, the higher is the amount of glass atoms with a high atomic strain.
-This matches the observation of increasing creep rates with increasing $\phi$.
-The more STZ sites can be activated, the higher is the resulting creep rate.
+Thus, a closer look at the interface is warranted: We performed a Voronoi analysis of the atoms in the interface and glass phase.
+The interface is defined such that it includes glass atoms at the direct glass-crystal interface and their neighbors in the glass phase within a cutoff of $3.6 \, \rm${\AA}.
+Figure~\ref{fig:snapshots}(f) exemplarily shows the Voronoi statistics of the Cu atoms in the glass and interface phase of the sample with network microstructure $\phi=170\, \rm \mu m$, both before and after 40ns of tensile creep testing.
+Prior to the Voronoi tesselation, an energy minimization using molecular statics has been performed.
+Here, only polyhedra that either occur more often than $2\%$ in the glass phase or interface phase are shown, the remaining polyhedra are summarized under the category ``others''.
+When comparing the most prominent Cu centered polyhedra in the interface and glass phases, it is evident that the geometrically favorable motifs, also called Z-clusters~\cite{Ma2015}, are abundant in the glass.
+This is especially visible for the copper-centered icosahedra (Z12), and their defective version $\langle 0,2,8,2\rangle$.
+Their fraction is significantly reduced in the interface, where more geometrically unfavored motifs (GUMs) \cite{Ding2014}, such as the $\langle 0,3,6,4 \rangle$ polyhedron, can be found.
+Additionally, 13-fold $\left <0,5,2,6 \right> $ and 14-fold $\left < 0,4,4,6\right>$ clusters appear at the immediate glass-crystal interface.
+The zirconium-centered polyhedra exhibit similar trends and are omitted here.
+In total, these results indicate a weakened glass structure in the interface.
+This is also supported by the lower number density of the interface of $50.1 \, \rm atoms/nm^{3}$ as compared to $63.3 \, \rm atoms/nm^{3}$ in the glass matrix.
+Thus there, is excess volume in the interface.
+Additionally, Fig.~\ref{fig:snapshots}(f) shows that the Voronoi statistics of the glass do not change during creep.
+In the interface, there is a slight increase in occurence of Z12 and Z13 clusters after $40 \rm \, ns$ creep testing.
+Moreover, in a common neighbor analysis, we could observe a minor increase of $0.4 \, \%$ in the fraction of bcc atoms in the overall composite.
+These last two observations indicate a marginal stress-assisted relaxation of the interface.
+Nonetheless, the effect is negligible.